tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-synonym-map.md

 ---
-title: "Update Synonym Map (Azure Search Service REST API)" ms.custom: "" ms.date: "2016-11-09"
+title: "Update Synonym Map (Azure Search Service REST API) | Microsoft Docs"
-ms.prod: "azure"
+description: "A synonym map to expand or rewrite a search query can be updated using REST API in Azure Search." ms.custom: "" ms.date: "2016-11-09" ms.prod: "azure"